The Caine Center maintains a highly-rated and effective veterinary medicine teaching program. This success has

 Caine Center personnel contribute to the AVS Department undergraduate program by providing summer internship

-opportunities that are specially designed for the pre-veterinary students.
-On-campus faculty members serve as
+opportunities that are specially designed for pre-veterinary students.
+On-campus faculty members serve as advisors

-Veterinary Medicine.
-Two Caine Center faculty members also serve on the UI Graduate faculty and are active in the AVS
+for pre-veterinary students.
+Caine Center faculty members also serve on the UI Graduate faculty and are active in the

 The facilities and programs at the Caine Center present an outstanding opportunity to offer continuing education